Rituximab/Hyaluronidase human (Rituxan Hycela®)

 - A new rash or a rash that is not relieved by prescribed medicines

-- While you are getting this drug, please tell your nurse right away if you have any pain, redness, or swelling at the site of the injection
+- While you are getting this drug, please tell your nurse right away if you get a rash, swelling or bruising or your skin gets red, warm, itchy or painful at the site of your infusion or injection

 - Signs of possible liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin